 When cleaning doors with stainless steel inlays/inserts, gently wipe down the surfaces with a damp cloth and thoroughly dry with a soft cloth.
-Any discolouration or corrosion should be removed as soon as possible to avoid permanent staining and pitting of the surface.
-The discolouration should always be removed with a good quality stainless steel cleaner and always follow the manufacturer’s instructions.

 All timber veneers can display significant natural variations in colour, grain patterns and textures.
 These variations are part of the natural beauty of timber; they are not considered defects.

 A show through in door manufacturing occurs when the internal structure of the door has left a slight mark on the “skin” of the door.
 This occurs only on doors with a “skin thickness” of around 3mm.
 Normally, a display through is only visible at certain angles or by using high-gloss paints.
 Component show through is not considered a flaw.

 Warping or bowing refers to the cupping or twisting of timber.
 When it comes to doors, it refers to the distortion within the door itself and not its relationship to jambs or the frame in which it is hung.

 It is generally not considered a defect for a door measuring 2,150mm high to have a warp or bow up to 4mm.
 In addition, it is not considered a defect for doors measuring between 2,150mm and 2,400mm high to have a warp or bow up to 6mm.
 Doors which exceed a height of 2,438mm or a width of 1,219mm are not covered by our warranty and are not guaranteed against warping or bowing.